Scarabaeus1033/NEXAH-CODEX/SYSTEM 1: 🔷 MATHEMATICA – Primes, Symbolics, Proof Structures/Riemann · Euler · Ramanujan/README.md

-# 🧮 NEXAH-CODEX – MATHEMATICA I
-## Riemann · Euler · Ramanujan – Prime Resonance Structures
+# 🧮 Riemann · Euler · Ramanujan – Prime Resonance Structures

 This module integrates core visual architectures of the mathematical-symbolic Codex system.
 It focuses on: